Who is this article for?

 In this article, you’ll learn the basics of triggers and how you can use them to incentivize your partners.

 - Triggers are internal to your program.
-Partners do not see the names of triggers or have any awareness that any action was the result of a trigger
+Partners do not see trigger's names, or rules, or have any awareness that any action was the result of a trigger.

 - Triggers are comprised of Events, Rules, and Actions.
 When an Event occurs that meets the Rules, then an Action will happen.

-- The PartnerStack system evaluates trigger rules at the time PartnerStack is made aware of the event, not the event timestamp itself.
+- The PartnerStack system evaluates trigger rules when PartnerStack is made aware of the event, not the event timestamp itself.
 Read more about this in the 'Technical information' section below.

 Creating triggers